fritzvd/rpg-adventures/SWD6 adventure.md

 - Armed with both pieces of information, the players can approach Teemo with a more nuanced understanding of how to negotiate effectively, increasing their chances of a successful outcome.

+### Teemo's interests

+1. **Artistic Collectibles:**

+   - _Interest:_ Teemo has a penchant for rare artistic collectibles, particularly those with historical or cultural significance.
+   - _Exploitation:_ The players could offer a valuable piece of art or information about the whereabouts of a unique artifact in exchange for the defector's release.

+2. **Exotic Pets:**

+   - _Interest:_ Teemo has a collection of exotic pets from various corners of the galaxy, and he takes pride in showcasing them.
+   - _Exploitation:_ The players could present information about a rare creature or offer the opportunity to acquire a highly sought-after pet in exchange for cooperation.

+3. **Gambling Addiction:**

+   - _Quirk:_ Teemo has a notorious gambling addiction and is often drawn to games of chance.
+   - _Exploitation:_ The players could propose a high-stakes game or share information about a rare and valuable item, framing it as a potential win in a wager to capture Teemo's interest.

+4. **Fear of Betrayal:**

+   - _Quirk:_ Teemo harbors a deep-seated fear of betrayal and is constantly on guard against potential threats.
+   - _Exploitation:_ The players could play on this fear by presenting themselves as trustworthy allies, emphasizing their shared goals and the risks posed by external enemies.

+5. **Tribute Tradition:**
+   - _Quirk:_ Teemo values the tradition of receiving tribute as a sign of respect.
+   - _Exploitation:_ The players could present a symbolic tribute or offer information about a valuable resource, framing it as a gesture of respect and alliance.

 ## Getting into the palace

 1. **Sewer Access:**